susannamathew/susannamathew/README.md

 ### Hey, I'm Susanna 👋
-#### I'm a Computer Science student at UC Davis, and I'm currently looking for software engineering internships!

 <!--
 **susannamathew/susannamathew** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.